ahmetb/serverless-registry-proxy/README.md

 - `REGISTRY_HOST`: your regional AR domain (e.g. `us-central1-docker.pkg.dev`)
 - `REPO_PREFIX`: project ID + AR Repository name (e.g.
   `ahmetb-demo/prod-images`)

+> **Warning:** When using Artifact Registry, the layer blobs are downloaded
+> through this proxy, and therefore will incur [more
+> costs](https://cloud.google.com/run/pricing) on Cloud Run such as networking
+> egress and longer execution times leading to higher "billable time".

 ### Deploying (elsewhere)